tulios/nightcrawler_swift/README.md

 > max_retry_time

 Maximum delay in seconds between each retry.
 The delay will start with 1s and will double for each retry until this value.

+> custom_headers

+Optional hash with header fields to be uploaded with the object.

 #### 2) Profit!